 For best results, choose the smallest sago that you can find.
 Oh, yes, they do come in different sizes.
 And different (artificial) colors too.

-- 2 c. of cooked sago (tapioca pearls), chilled for best results
+- 2 cups cooked sago - tapioca pearls, chilled for best results

-1/2 to 3/4 c. of coconut cream (if using fresh, see how to extract coconut cream; canned coconut cream is an okay substitute), chilled
+- 1/2 to 3/4 cup coconut cream - if using fresh, see how to extract coconut cream; canned coconut cream is an okay substitute, chilled